5 Tips to avoid penalty charges:

 Only one carry-on bag per person will be allowed onboard the aircraft.
-It must be 7kg or lighter and be smaller than 115 cm (L+W+H).
-In addition, ladies handbags, briefcases, laptop bags, vanity cases and other small personal items can be taken on board.
+It must be 7kg or lighter and be smaller than 23x36x56 cm.
+In addition, ladies handbags (& men's manbags?), briefcases, laptop bags, vanity cases and other small personal items can be taken on board.

-Any piece of luggage over this weight is considered a 'heavy bag' and will be charged a 'heavy bag' fee of R250.
+Any piece of luggage over this weight is considered a 'heavy bag' and will be charged a 'heavy bag' fee.

 Infants, may be small but they pack big!
-Infants are charged R75 per one way trip and are entitled to 1 free checked in baggage weighing up to20kg, plus a collapsable pushchair and a child car seat for free.
+Infants are charged per one way and are entitled to 1 free checked in baggage weighing up to 20kg, plus a collapsable pushchair and a child car seat for free.
 No additional bags may be purchased for infants.

 Non-standard baggage items such as musical instruments that are in addition to your 1 free checked bag, are charged as an extra piece of baggage.
-If these items weigh more than the allowed 20kg a heavy bag charge of R250 will levied at the airport.
+If these items weigh more than the allowed 20kg a heavy bag charge will levied at the airport.
 Pets have specific requirements for their transportation, and get treated as VIP's (Very Important Pets).
+There are also special requirements for bicycles, sports equipment.
+Anything posing a chemical hazard or which seems dangerous should not be allowed, no weapons or even toy guns are allowed on board.

-This is the Kulula baggage allowance before November 2011.
+This is the Kulula baggage allowance before November 2011 - retained for historical references purposes alone.

 Only one bag per person will be allowed onboard the aircraft.
 It must be lighter than 7kg and be smaller than 55x40x20cm - so most ladies' handbags can be taken onboard!